testeraio/junit-xml-slack-action/README.md

-Sending Junit report to Slack
+#Sending JUnit report to Slack